 High levels of terpineol can be found in the White Widow, OG Kush, Skywalker OG, Jack Herer, and Girl Scout Cookies strains.

-If one of these strains sounds especially tasty, be sure to check out our extensive selection of CBD hemp flower.
+If one of these strains sounds especially tasty, be sure to check out our extensive selection of CBD flower.
 We offer OG Kush, Skywalker OG, and many more delicious flavors.
 We also provide free shipping for all of our products, as well as a 100% money-back policy if you’re not satisfied.